 🎈📸🎉 Arriving In 2025 🎉📸🎈

-Would love to have my own copy of the Nikkor 400mm f/2.8 TC VR S lens, but it’s USD $15k+ cost and my limited use case for the lens would make it a poor use disposable income.
-But when a use case does present itself, will not hesitate to get a loaner from Nikon Professional Services (if available) or rent one from Lens Rentals, KEH, or MPB.
+Would love to have my own copy of the Nikkor 400mm f/2.8 TC VR S lens, but it’s USD $15k+ cost and my limited use case for the lens would make it a poor use of my disposable income.
+But when a use case does present itself, will not hesitate to get a loaner from Nikon Professional Services (if available) or rent/buy used from Lens Rentals, KEH, or MPB.